History of the Jews in Libya: Gaddafi's rule

 On 9 December, Gaddafi also extended an invitation to Moshe Kahlon, the Deputy Speaker of the Knesset and son of Libyan immigrants, to Tripoli, purportedly to discuss Jewish property in Libya.
+On this occasion, he said:

 In 2010, it was claimed that Gaddafi had Jewish ancestry.
 Two Israeli women of Libyan-Jewish origin, a grandmother and granddaughter, came forward claiming to be relatives of Gaddafi.
 The grandmother claimed to be Gaddafi's second cousin.
 According to her, her grandmother had a sister who was married to a Jewish man, but ran away after he mistreated her, then converted to Islam and married Gaddafi's grandfather, a Muslim sheikh.
 The daughter of this marriage was Gaddafi's mother.

-Post-Gaddafi era

-In 2011, elements opposed to Gaddafi demonstrated a distinct divide in their stance toward Libyan Jews.
-NBC News correspondent Richard Engel, covering the conflict, estimated that as many as one in five of the rebel fighters had taken up arms against Gaddafi out of the belief that the Libyan strongman was secretly Jewish.
-However, National Transitional Council Chairman Mustafa Abdul Jalil invited Libyan Jewish representative David Gerbi to meet with him after the World Organization of Libyan Jews designated him the group's official delegate to the governing body.
+National Transitional Council Chairman Mustafa Abdul Jalil invited Libyan Jewish representative David Gerbi to meet with him after the World Organization of Libyan Jews designated him the group's official delegate to the governing body.
 Gerbi was reportedly warmly received by Berber rebels in the Nafusa Mountains in August 2011, and an Amazigh NTC official was quoted as saying, "We want to create closer relations between Muslims and Jews.
 Without Jews we will never be a strong country."

 On 1 October 2011, Gerbi returned to Tripoli after 44 years of exile.
 With the help of a U.S. security contractor and the permission of NTC fighters and three local sheikhs, Gerbi hammered down a brick wall erected to block the entrance to the city's historic Dar Bishi Synagogue.
 He declared it a "historic day" for Libya and told the crowd gathered there, "This is for all those who suffered under Gaddafi."
 However, some residents remained wary of Gerbi's intentions and were quoted by a CNN reporter as expressing distrust for Jews.
 Gerbi's work on the synagogue ended abruptly after two days when the terms of permission fell into dispute.